 Should the stock depreciate in value after exercise, you will have paid tax on a higher amount than had you simply held the option and not exercised.

-So while on paper the exercise early and hold strategy may make sense, it is one that should be considered against other possible planning needs.
+So while on paper the exercise early and hold strategy may make sense, it is one that should be considered against other possible planning needs, as well as the option of keeping your options and buying addition shares outright.

 Which Strategy Is Best for Your Non-Qualified Stock Options?